alextras/Cloud-computing/README.md

 ## 3. Set up ELK stack (using Docker) and secure it using TLS protocol

-At first you need do set up Docker 🐳
+At first you need to set up Docker 🐳

 Then you need to set up ELK using docker